California’s vote to keep Uber drivers as contractors is a blow to the labor movement

 A California law passed last year called AB5 would have forced gig companies to hire workers full-time and offer them benefits—a very serious threat to gig companies’ operating model and eventual profitability.
 To avoid adhering to the law, the companies have spent the last year litigating the decision and campaigning for their alternative proposition.

 These companies don’t want to employ drivers in part because it’s expensive.
 Neither Uber nor Lyft, both of which are public companies, are profitable.
 Uber lost $8.5 billion in 2019.
 Lyft lost $2.6 billion for the same time period.
-The pandemic has further squeezed both companies and earlier this year they threatened to pull out of California if Prop 22 didn’t pass.
+The pandemic has further squeezed both companies, and earlier this year they threatened to pull out of California if Prop 22 didn’t pass.

 Gig economy companies spent an enormous $200 million to ingratiate themselves with voters.
 In addition to spending an exorbitant amount of money on campaigning, Uber also made extensive use of its app, which has been serving up positive messages about Prop 22 since August.
 The campaign seemed to work.

-Polling from the industry site The Ride Share Guy suggests that many drivers were supportive of Prop 22.
-However, gig workers make up a small portion of California’s voting populous.
+Polling from the industry site The Rideshare Guy suggests that many drivers were supportive of Prop 22.
+However, gig workers make up a small portion of California’s voting populace.
 Where delivery companies succeeded most was in bending public opinion to support their vision.
 Many Californians were probably not keen on losing the ability to hail a car with the tap of a button.
 Already, the proposition is paying off.
-Uber’s share price has shot up 13% after the proposition passed.
+Uber’s share price has shot up 13% since the proposition passed.

 Billionaire corps just hijacked the ballot measure system in CA by spending millions to mislead voters.
 The most expensive ballot measure in U.S. history, is a loss for our democracy that could open the door to other attempts by corps to write their own laws.